 Professional Standard of Conduct Satisfactory Professional Conduct Conduct Requiring Improvement Unsatisfactory Professional Conduct Program Responsibilities Acquires knowledge of and adheres to the rules, policies, and/or procedures established by ASU, Edson College, and the Master's Degree Program.
 Addresses responsibilities promptly, accurately, and completely.
 Requires frequent reminding of the rules, policies, and/or procedures established by ASU, Edson College, and the Master's Degree Program.
 Requires frequent reminding to address responsibilities promptly, accurately, and completely.
 Consistently violates the rules, policies, and/or procedures established by ASU, Edson College, and the Master's Degree Program.
 Consistently fails to address responsibilities promptly, accurately, and completely; fails to participate in required seminars or classes; fails to follow through on projects/commitments; belittles learning activities, peers, faculty or staff.
 Communication Communicates effectively with diverse peers, staff, faculty and professionals relevant to the program of study.
 Listens respectfully and interacts in an equitable manner.
 Demonstrates difficulty in effective communication with diverse peers, staff, faculty and professionals relevant to the program of study.
 Requires reminding to address concerns respectfully.
 Consistently fails to communicate effectively with peers, staff, faculty and professionals relevant to the program of study.
 Consistently interrupts others; uses inappropriate language; makes digressive, unfocused. irrelevant, or repetitive statements; shows disrespect toward peers, staff, and faculty; makes rude, argumentative, confrontational or intimidating comments; demonstrates lack of emotional control; misrepresents facts; ignores, belittles or blames others for problems.
 Relationships with Others Establishes and maintains mature, responsible relationships.
 Acts collaboratively with peers, staff, faculty and professionals relevant to the program of study.
 Demonstrates difficulty in maintaining collegial relationships or acting collaboratively.
-Exhibits negative, divisive, or self- serving behaviors.
+Exhibits negative, divisive, or self-serving behaviors.
 Consistently fails to cooperate or collaborate with peers, staff or faculty or professionals relevant to the program of study.
 Professional Comportment Seeks feedback and responds to constructive criticism with behavior change.
 Exercises sound judgment.
 Functions effectively in stressful situations.
 Adapts to changing academic, professional, or community environments.
+Demonstrates compassion, integrity, honesty, and tolerance.
+Demonstrates ethical scientific and scholarly conduct.
 Demonstrates difficulty in responding to constructive feedback with behavior change.
 Requires supervision to ensure sound judgment.
 Requires strong support in stressful situations.
 Demonstrates difficulty in adapting to changing environments.
+Inconsistently demonstrates compassion, integrity, honesty, and tolerance.
+Requires monitoring to ensure ethical scientific and scholarly conduct.
 Consistently fails to acknowledge areas for improvement or engage in problem-solving regarding performance/conduct; holds an inflated view of abilities relevant to opinions of mentors.
 Consistently fails to exercise sound judgment.
 Consistently fails to function effectively in stressful situations.
+Consistently fails to adapt to changing academic, professional, or community environments.
+Consistently fails to demonstrate compassion, integrity, honesty, and tolerance.
+Consistently fails to demonstrate ethical scientific